Nontraditional Students are defined as in SYS 130 Appendix A, Section F

 - Works with area employers to develop programs to meet training needs

-- Provides Certificate and customized Master’s degree programs
+- Provides Certificate and customized graduate degree programs

-- Information about the market and competitive pricing is submitted by the institution as part of the approval process.
+- Information about the market and competitive pricing is submitted by UW Extended Campus or the UW institution as part of the approval process.

 - The program is priced to take into account fixed and variable costs, future enrollments and frequency of offerings, recognizing new and additional program cost implications.

 - As with other program revenue courses, Service-Based Pricing programs will be responsible for the cost of fringe benefits.

 - Tuition for all students taking these courses will be charged outside the credit plateau, at the service pricing rate.
 However, in the case where currently enrolled degree seeking students are taking some of these courses as part of their regular degree program, the chancellor may waive this principle and charge within the credit plateau.